SherloqueChang/DB-Practice/README.md

-    whether_14days_contact ENUM('yes', 'no') NOT NULL COMMENT 'Whether there is a history of close contact with patients with coronavirus in 14 days', contact_info VARCHAR(255) COMMENT 'information of the patient about contact, can be NULL', whether_14days_contact_area ENUM('yes', 'no') NOT NULL COMMENT 'Whether there is close contact with people from medium-to-high-risk areas or overseas within 14 days', contact_area_info VARCHAR(255) COMMENT 'information of the patient about contact with people from medium-to-high-risk areas or overseas, can be NULL',
+    whether_14days_contact ENUM('yes', 'no') NOT NULL COMMENT 'Whether there is a history of close contact with patients with coronavirus in 14 days', contact_info VARCHAR(255) COMMENT 'information of the patient about contact, can be NULL', whether_14days_contact_area ENUM('yes', 'no') NOT NULL COMMENT 'Whether there is close contact with people from medium-to-high-risk areas or overseas within 14 days', contact_area_info VARCHAR(255) COMMENT 'information of the patient about contact with people from medium-to-high-risk areas or overseas, can be NULL'
-    FOREIGN KEY (patient_id) REFERENCES patient(id) ON DELETE NO ACTION ) DEFAULT CHARSET UTF8 COMMENT '';
+    #FOREIGN KEY (patient_id) REFERENCES patient(id) ON DELETE NO ACTION
+) DEFAULT CHARSET UTF8 COMMENT '';

 CREATE TABLE num_appointed(
-    doctor_id int NOT NULL COMMENT 'id of the doctor', appointment_date date NOT NULL COMMENT 'date of the record', num int NOT NULL COMMENT 'number of patient already appointed', FOREIGN KEY (doctor_id) REFERENCES doctor(id) ON DELETE CASCADE ) DEFAULT CHARSET UTF8 COMMENT '';
+    doctor_id VARCHAR(50) NOT NULL COMMENT 'id of the doctor', appointment_date date NOT NULL COMMENT 'date of the record', num int NOT NULL COMMENT 'number of patient already appointed'

-CREATE USER 'patient'@'localhost' IDENTIFIED BY 'patient';
-CREATE USER 'doctor'@'localhost' IDENTIFIED BY 'doctor';
-CREATE USER 'leader'@'localhost' IDENTIFIED BY 'leader';
-CREATE USER 'administrator'@'localhost' IDENTIFIED BY 'administrator';

-GRANT SELECT ON * TO 'patient'@'localhost';

-GRANT INSERT, UPDATE ON patient TO 'patient'@'localhost';

-GRANT INSERT ON Coronavirus_Survey_Form to 'patient'@'localhost';

-GRANT SELECT ON * TO 'doctor'@'localhost';

-GRANT INSERT, UPDATE ON doctor TO 'doctor'@'localhost';
+    #FOREIGN KEY (doctor_id) REFERENCES doctor(id) ON DELETE CASCADE
+) DEFAULT CHARSET UTF8 COMMENT '';
 ```